valigrigore27/Price-Comparator/README.md

   }
 ]

+### Discounts

 2. GET /discounts/best
-We'll get the best 10 available discounts if exists.
+- We'll get the best 10 available discounts if exists.

 3. GET /discounts/new
-We'll get the discounts that appeared in last 24 hours.
+ - We'll get the discounts that appeared in last 24 hours.